Invested in Every

 While divorce is one of the most difficult situations you will go through, it is ten times worse when a child is involved.
 Child custody is used to determine the relationship status between the parents and their child.
 The parent (or parents) who is awarded custody is given the legal right to make decisions on behalf of the child, as well as the responsibility to care for the child.
 In cases where the parents are divorcing, unmarried or not living together, the courts have two types of custody to determine: legal and physical.
 Based on the court’s judgment, they will award either joint or sole custody, meaning that either parent could be given this right.

-How is child custody determined in Colorado?
+How is child custody determined in Denver?

 In the state of Colorado, the big determinant of custody is the best interests of the child.
 In cases where the child is of age to make logical cognitive decision, the court will take their preference into consideration as well.